A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 During a virtual fundraiser over the weekend, one donor asked: "What I'm concerned about is that we see Donald Trump every day with this crisis giving his press report.
 And I would just love to see you more.
 Like how do we get more of you and less of him on our airwaves?"

-Biden's answer seemed apparent by Tuesday: Multiple TV interviews all done through the new in-home studio installed in a rec room at his house in Delaware.
+Biden's answer seemed apparent by Tuesday: multiple TV interviews all done through a new in-home studio installed in a rec room at his house in Delaware.

 But unexpectedly scaling a full digital operation is no easy feat.